- Will I receive a certificate?

 Coach from London

 The nearest train station is Oxford Station (OXF).
 A frequent direct service operates between London Paddington and Oxford, as well as London Marylebone and Oxford.
 There is also a good connection between Oxford and Birmingham New Street via Banbury and Coventry.
 Other services operate from the north via Birmingham New Street; from the South via Reading; and from the west via Didcot or Reading.
-For information see National Rail.
-Do not exit the train at Oxford Parkway (OXP) as this is outside the city centre.

 For more information please also see the University's How to get to Oxford webpage.